mvolkmann/blog/src/web-dev-tips.md

 "Request" %} object) and an optional options object.
 The options object can include the following properties:

-- `method`: This is an HTTP method such as
+- `method`: This is an HTTP method name such as
   `GET`, `POST`, `PUT`, or `DELETE`.
 - `headers`: This is an object whose keys are request header names and whose values are their values.